-The inaugural Columbia Threadneedle World Triathlon Leeds, 11-12 June 2016, represents the pinnacle of triathlon competition in the UK, providing recreational triathletes with a once in a lifetime opportunity to compete on the same course as the world’s best.
-Following in the footsteps of the unforgettable 2014 Tour de France Grand Départ in Leeds and Yorkshire, this event is hoping to attract thousands of spectators to watch both the amateurs and the professionals – including GB's best who will be competing in their last event on home soil before the Rio 2016 Olympic Games.
+The Columbia Threadneedle World Triathlon Leeds returns to the city for a second time on 10-11 June 2017, representing the pinnacle of triathlon competition in the UK and providing more than 5,000 recreational triathletes with the unique opportunity to compete on much of the same course as the world’s best.
+Following in the footsteps of the unforgettable 2014 Tour de France Grand Départ in Leeds and Yorkshire, 2016's event saw in excess of 80,000 spectators line the streets as the world's best were roared home by a huge and passionate Leeds crowd.

-Following the amateurs, it’s the turn of the world’s best triathletes to take to the stage.
-Contested over the Olympic distance with a more technical, city centre-based bike course, both races are guaranteed to deliver a thrilling showcase of endurance and strategy in front of thousands of Leeds’ sports-loving residents, creating a unique Yorkshire atmosphere lining the course.
+Following the amateurs on Sunday, it’s the turn of the world’s best triathletes to take to the stage.
+Contested over the standard distance with a more technical, city centre-based bike course, the race is guaranteed to deliver a thrilling showcase of endurance and strategy in front of tens of thousands of Leeds’ sports-loving residents, creating a unique Yorkshire atmosphere along the course.